 Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
 (2) Internal microphones (2) Record sound.
 (3) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 22 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
+For more information, see Using Windows Hello (select products only) on page 46.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
 (4) Camera light On: The camera is in use.